A household OS · Tasmania

 $99 / year

 Locked at this rate for as long as you keep the household.
-The first hundred households set the price; everyone after pays standard.
+Reserve before the suite ships; you're not charged until it does.